Fighting Dinosaurs: Interpretation

 In 1974, Mongolian paleontologist Rinchen Barsbold suggested that the quicksand-like bottom of a lake could have kept them together or that both animals fell into a swamp-like waterbody, making the last moments of their fight underwater.
 In 1993, Polish paleontologist Halszka Osmólska proposed that during the death struggle a large dune may have collapsed, simultaneously burying both Protoceratops and Velociraptor.
 Alternatively, the Velociraptor may have been scavenging an already dead Protoceratops and then got buried and eventually killed by an unknown event.

-In 1995, David M. Unwin and colleagues argued that scavenging was unlikely as there were numerous indications of a simultaneous death.
-The Protoceratops has a semi-erect stance and its skull is horizontally oriented, which would have not been possible if the animal was already dead.
+In 1995, David M. Unwin and colleagues argued that scavenging was unlikely, as there were numerous indications of a simultaneous death.
+The Protoceratops has a semi-erect stance and its skull is horizontally oriented, which would not been possible if the animal was already dead.
 The Velociraptor has its right hand trapped within the jaws of the Protoceratops and the left one scratching the Protoceratops skull.
 As it lies on the floor with its feet directed to the prey's abdomen and throat areas, it is unlikely that the Velociraptor was scavenging.
 Unwin and colleagues also examined the sediments surrounding the specimen and concluded that the pair was buried alive by a sandstorm or sand-bearing event.
 They interpreted the final interaction with the Protoceratops being grasped and dispatched with kicks delivered by the low-lying Velociraptor.
-Finally, they suggested that populations of Velociraptor could have been aware of crouching behaviors in Protoceratops during high-energy sandstorms and used it for successful hunts.
+Finally, they suggested that populations of Velociraptor could have been aware of crouching behaviors in Protoceratops during high-energy sandstorms and used them for successful hunts.